DavidDaish/freecad_sphinx_docs/readme.md

 - The absolute path to the root directory of the build location of FreeCAD;
 - The absolute path to the root directory of the source code location of FreeCAD.

-Now run the following three sets of commands in three seperate terminals.
+Now run the following three sets of commands in three separate terminals.
 Feel free to exclude any if you don't intend to edit the relevant file types.

 To regenerate when sphinx code is changed: